benlansdell/ethome/README.md

 Machine learning for animal behavior.

-Interprets pose-tracking files (from DLC, NWB formats) and behavior annotations (from BORIS) to train a behavior classifier, perform unsupervised learning, and other common analysis tasks.
+Interprets pose-tracking files (from DLC, NWB formats) and behavior annotations (from BORIS, NWB formats) to train a behavior classifier, perform unsupervised learning, and other common analysis tasks.

 ## Features